 The President leads an institution dedicated to providing educational, research, and co-curricular opportunities for some 23,000 students enrolled in one of Penn's 12 undergraduate, graduate, and professional schools and the College of Liberal and Professional Studies.
 These students are among the brightest and most accomplished in the world.
 Encouraged to pursue their own research and engage in community service, Penn students count among their ranks many winners of Fulbright awards and Rhodes, Marshall, and Truman scholarships.
 Their educational experience is enriched by more than 300 student co-curricular activities and organizations.

 The President is Penn's chief architect and steward of Penn's thriving partnership with the West Philadelphia community.
-By directing the University's multi-faceted academic, service, and economic activities toward revitalizing the neighborhood and improving community relations, the President has transformed Penn into a national model for civic engagement.
+By directing the University's multi-faceted academic, service, and economic activities toward revitalizing the neighborhood and improving community relations, the President upholds Penn's standing as a national model for civic engagement.
 Today, thousands of Penn students currently volunteer in West Philadelphia, either through direct community service or through academic service learning courses that produce enduring changes, such as improved public schools, heightened literacy and nutrition awareness, and small business development.

 The President is the chief executive of the largest private employer in Philadelphia and the fourth-largest in Pennsylvania; she is responsible for the financial health of the University, and oversees one of the largest integrated academic health systems in the country.